 Your back is also a prime location for severe breakouts like CYSTIC or NODULOCYSTIC ACNE.
-These deep-rooted issues can be chronic, painful, and leave behind stubborn scarring.
+These deep-rooted issues can be chronic, and painful, and leave behind stubborn scarring.

-Bioavailability is the proportion of a drug or nutritional supplement that your body can actually use.
+Bioavailability is the proportion of a drug or nutritional supplement that your body can use.
 When you ingest or absorb a product through your skin, only a certain amount enters your bloodstream and gets circulated.
 The rest passes through your system without taking effect.